neocogent/sqlchain/README.md

 ### sqlChain - The Blockchain as a SQL Layer

-**sqlChain** is a *compact* SQL layer that runs on top of bitcoind.
+**sqlChain** is a *compact* SQL layer that runs on top of bitcoind (and some altcoins).
 It extends the query options on the blockchain with a priority placed on low storage overhead.
 It provides multiple API (compatible) interfaces:

 - Insight API (plus some extensions, like /api/closure)
 - Blockchain.info API (including websocket)